 I try to show the beauty and character of the stone.
 I like things that are a bit different to the normal or the traditional yet are still based on these recognisable inspirations.
 I particularly like patterned stone where there are inclusions of other materials that add contrast to the piece.

 My pieces look like stone, beautiful, natural stone.
 I hand sand and polish every piece I make.
 Hand sanding means the edges fold into each other and the curves flow together this gives a hand crafted look and feel.
-The finish is polished but will not shimmer like a piece of glass, it has the organic feeling of stone, this will over time and wear polish further through contact with skin.
+I am not, however, a precision carver, my carving has the organic and asymmetrical shape of stone.

 Area of Interest

 I am open to all designs and enjoy the creative side of designing something truly unique.
 In essence every pounamu made is unique due to the type of stone.
 I like the functional aspects of the toki and and am inspired by historical, practical tools.
-Every toki I make I try to replicate the shape of an functional tool.
+I often try to replicate the shape of a functional tool.
 I feel this gives the piece an authentic quality.
-The Kuru or drop is a beautiful example of curves coming from many different angles to join in a pleasing to the eye form.
+The Roimata or Tear Drop is a beautiful example of curves coming from many different angles to join in a pleasing to the eye form.
 Seeing a drop that has achieved good proportions makes me feel good inside.